ylmrx/i3wins/README.md

 # Todo

+- Handles URGENCY,
+- tags Fullscreen windows as such,
-Handles URGENCY, Fullscreen, vim-marks and more i3-specific concepts (tree depth for examples).
+- deal with vim-marks and more i3-specific concepts (tree depth for examples).
+- show current desktop windows in the right order (they are in reverse currently)
+- Support for rofi 1.5.4 (allows icons in dmenu mode)